LeonorPDX/LeonorPDX.github.io/_posts/2021-04-11-web_accessibility_part_4.markdown

 A helpful tool is the web developer extension for Chrome which allows you to examine a document outline; there are a number of other similar tools that you can use in other browser environments.
 Using a tool like this, look at the outline of your page: does the outline tell the “story” of your page?
 If so, you’re on the right track to make your page usable for everyone.
 If not, you have some work to do.

 ### The Importance of Page Titles
 Page titles are useful for everyone, they orient the user to what the page is about.
 They appear in a tab at the top of the browser, and are the first thing a screen reader announces when accessing a page.
 The titles need to differentiate each page: on a small business site selling various lawn care packages, each package’s “About” page should differentiate itself in the page title.
-Other pages, like contact and purchase, should also have descriptive titles.
+Other pages, like contact and purchase, should also have descriptive titles:
 * Packages - Green Thumb Lawncare
 * Locations - Green Thumb Lawncare
 * Contact Us - Green Thumb Lawncare